The National Check Professional (NCP)

 View the detailed blueprint for the 2019-2020 NCP Exam.

 Candidates must register for the exam.
-This can be done directly with ECCHO or through WesPay.
+This can be done directly with ECCHO or through WesPay when registering for the NCP Exam Preparation Program.
 ECCHO partners with PSI to use its computer-based testing facilities around the county, providing for plenty of freedom in choosing the exam time and locale.
 After registration with ECCHO, candidates receive instructions on how to select their proctor and exam date, time and location.